Enhancing After‑Sales Experience: Strategies for Long‑Term Customer Loyalty

 • Track how many customers make repeat purchases in a given period.

-• Use loyalty programs or special offers to boost this rate.
+• Use loyalty programs and personalized follow-ups to boost retention.

 • If the rate is low, it may signal that your after-sales support needs improvement.